awchisholm/RapidMinerOverview/README.md

 ## RapidMiner Overview

 RapidMiner is an extremely powerful and easy to use environment for data science.
 The clue is in the name: RapidMiner.
 It really is the work of a few minutes to rapidly create a machine learning model without having to write any software.
-Of course, there is a learning curve, and this talk will give a basic introduction and overview based on an expert's view, to allow a complete beginner to get up the curve more quickly and make their first model.
+Of course, there is a learning curve, and this talk will give a basic introduction and overview based on an expert's view, for a beginner.
+The intention is to help get up the learning curve more quickly, make a first model, and help decide if there is a place for RapidMiner in your day-to-day work.

 We will cover